descriptinc/melgan-neurips/README.md

 Visit our [website](https://melgan-neurips.github.io) for samples.
 You can try the speech correction application [here](https://www.descript.com/overdub) created based on the end-to-end speech synthesis pipeline using MelGAN.

+Check the [slides](melgan_slides.pdf) if you aren't attending the NeurIPS 2019 conference to check out our poster.

 ## Code organization

     ├── README.md             <- Top-level README.